 The customer's main concern is the transfers between wheelchairs, and would like us to focus on this issue to minimize transfers and the dangers that go along with them.
-Ideally, the client would like a device that goes over his existing wheelchair, which would reduce the number of transfers to two.
-If possible, he would like to a device that uses no metal, so that he can pass through metal detectors at security instead of being patted down.
-The very basics of what the customer wants is a device he owns that can be used on airplanes.
+Ideally, the client would like a device that goes over his existing wheelchair, which would reduce the number of transfers to two from four.
+If possible, he would like a device that uses no metal, so that he can pass through metal detectors at security instead of being patted down.
+The very basics of what the customer wants is a device that can be used on airplanes that he personally owns.